asimmunawar/ai-talks/00-index.markdown

 ## Help me improve
-You are welcome to share any suggestions/comments with me on [LinkedIn](https://www.linkedin.com/in/asimmunawar/).
+You are welcome to share any suggestions/comments wit me on [LinkedIn](https://www.linkedin.com/in/asimmunawar/).